 Nagasaki City is usually reached by air or land.

 From Nagasaki Airport, making your way into the city is very easy.
 Buses will transport you to Shinchi Bus Terminal in the city center.

 Alternatively, you can travel directly to Nagasaki from Fukuoka Airport by bus.
 Buses depart for Nagasaki every hour, with a one-way journey taking roughly 2.5 hours.

 Strong Chinese influence in Nagasaki is visible through a Chinatown , Confucian temples and local restaurants.
-For a further fascinating glimpse into Chinese life in the city, the Kunchi Festival in early fall and Nagasaki Lantern Festival in late winter are must-see events.
+For a further fascinating glimpse into Chinese culture in the city, the Kunchi Festival in early fall and Nagasaki Lantern Festival in late winter are must-see events.
 The festivals involve a spectacular riot of illuminated decorations and dragon dances.

-Also offering outstanding harbor views is Suwa Shrine, which sits atop Mt.
-Tamazono.
+Also offering outstanding harbor views is Suwa Shrine.
 Reaching the shrine is not for the faint-hearted, but well worth the trek.
-Visit during October 7-9 to participate in one of Nagasaki's most famous festivals, the Kunchi Festival.
+Visit during October 9 to see one of Nagasaki's most famous festivals, Nagasaki Kunchi .

-The dropping of the second atomic bomb here during World War II is commemorated in various memorials dedicated to the incident.
-The Peace Park is a stark reminder of the devastation caused.
-Don't be deterred from visiting, however, as the monuments and museum also speak of peace, hope, and sheer resilience.
+The dropping of the second atomic bomb on Nagasaki during World War II is commemorated in various memorials dedicated to the incident.
+The Nagasaki Peace Park is a stark reminder of the devastation caused by the atomic bombing.
+Don't be deterred from visiting, however, as these monuments and the Nagasaki Atomic Bomb Museum also deliver a message of peace, hope, and sheer resilience.